Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Resulting observables

 On the other hand, a significant discrepancy arises in the BH shadow radius.
 Specifically, in the EC DM model, increasing the DM mass results in a much steeper increase in the shadow radius than in the vacuum dark matter case.
 This behavior is directly linked to the additional redshift factor sourced by EC DM: it suppresses the $g_{tt}$, thereby lowering the peak of the photon effective potential and increasing the critical impact parameter.
 By contrast, in the vacuum DM model, the spacetime geometry near the BH remains nearly indistinguishable from the Schwarzschild solution, since the modification enters only through the mass function and becomes important predominantly at large distances.

 This point is crucial when using BH shadow observations to constrain DM parameters.
-For example, by simply applying the M87* shadow radius constraint from Refs.~\cite{EventHorizonTelescope:2020qrl,EventHorizonTelescope:2021dqv} to the Hernquist distribution with $a_0/M_{BH}=10^3$, the EC DM model sets an upper bound on total DM mass at $M_{DM}/M_{BH}\approx150$.
+For example, by simply applying the $2\sigma$ Sagittarius A* shadow radius constraint from Ref.~\cite{Vagnozzi:2022moj} (see also Ref.~\cite{EventHorizonTelescope:2022xqj}),

+to the Hernquist distribution with $a_0/M_{BH}=10^3$, the EC DM model sets an upper bound on total DM mass at $M_{DM}/M_{BH}\approx67$.
 In contrast, the vacuum DM model permits a much greater DM mass, up to the threshold where the halo forms a secondary horizon.
 This is consistent with Ref.~\cite{Konoplya:2019sns} who found that notable changes in the BH shadow radius in vacuum DM models appear only when DM is highly concentrated near the BH, i.e., when $a_0\sim\sqrt{3M_{BH}M_{DM}}$.
 Thus, the DM description\textemdash whether as an Einstein cluster or a vacuum fluid\textemdash must be carefully chosen, as it yields qualitatively different astrophysical conclusions.

 \textbf{\textit{Lensing observables}}\textemdash Next, we investigate the discrepancy between the two DM models in their lensing observables.
 Similar analyses of DM effects on lensing have recently been carried out in Ref.~\cite{Kouniatalis:2025itj} for the EC DM model with the modified Hernquist profile of Ref.~\cite{Cardoso:2021wlq}.
-Numerous studies have also explored lensing signatures in various vacuum DM scenarios (see, for example, Refs.~\cite {Pantig:2022toh,Liu:2023xtb,Molla:2025yoh,Molla:2023yxn} for some of the latest results).
+Numerous studies have also explored lensing signatures in various DM scenarios (see, for example, Refs.~\cite {Jusufi:2022jxu,Pantig:2022toh,Liu:2023xtb,Molla:2025yoh,Molla:2023yxn} for some of the latest results).

-The gravitational lensing setup is described as follow.
-A source located at an angular position $\alpha$ relative to the observer produces two observable images located at an angle $\Theta^{(+)}$ and $\Theta^{(-)}$, corresponding to the primary and secondary images, respectively~\cite{Virbhadra:2008ws}.
-For each image, the difference between the lapsed travel time in the curved spacetime and that in flat spacetime defines the time delay $t_d^{(\pm)}$.
-Since the primary $(+)$ and secondary $(-)$ rays follow different paths, they yield distinct time delays.
-The directly measurable quantities are the angular separation between the primary and secondary images, $\Delta\Theta = |\Theta^{(+)} - \Theta^{(-)}|$, and their differential time delay, $\Delta t_d = |t_d^{(+)} - t_d^{(-)}|$.
-An illustration and detailed description of the computation procedure of these observables are provided in the \supplmat.
+The gravitational lensing setup is described as follows.
+A source at angular position $\alpha$ relative to the observer produces two images at angles $\Theta^{(+)}$ and $\Theta^{(-)}$, corresponding to the primary and secondary images, respectively~\cite{Virbhadra:2008ws}.
+The time delay for each image, $t_d^{(\pm)}$, is defined as the difference between the travel time in curved spacetime and that in flat spacetime.
+The observable quantities are the angular separation $\Delta\Theta = |\Theta^{(+)} - \Theta^{(-)}|$ and the differential time delay $\Delta t_d = |t_d^{(+)} - t_d^{(-)}|$.
+An illustration and computational details are provided in the \supplmat.